User Stories, Epics, Initiatives, And Themes

 Initiatives consist of epics in the same way that epics include Agile user stories.
 However, initiatives propose another organization level above epics.

 The organization striving to launch a new product wants to decrease costs by 7% this year.
-This is about an initiative because no epic could achieve such a big goal.
+It is an initiative because no epic could achieve such a big goal.

 Initiatives versus Themes